 It doesn’t come with a memory card, so you’ll need to pick that up separately.
 It takes a microSD card (both microSDHC and microSDXC).

-If you want some other choices, any of the cards that work in the GoPro HERO6 Black will also work in this one.
+If you want some other choices, any of the cards that work in the GoPro HERO7 Black will also work in this one, and you can find some recommendations here.

 There is also an HDMI output.
 I had trouble getting it to work, but I confess I haven’t spent much time messing with that feature.